 Where Active Campaign really shines is in the marketing automations.

-Start by reading this in-depth and excellent 6-email welcome sequence blog post. 🙂
+Start with this in-depth, excellent 6-email welcome sequence blog post. 🙂

 The beauty of email automation

 I’ve heard of people setting up full automations that last a year or more.

 Heck, the things people will do to get out of work! 🙂

 That means you could be on the beach in Thailand, or travelling the globe and your customers will still get your emails and send you money…

 …without you touching any buttons or burning the midnight oil!

 Full disclosure: I'm an affiliate for Active Campaign which means I get a small commission if you sign up to them!
 Thanks in advance. 🙂